-Laser cutting in the world of custom industrial fabrication refers to the making of parts whether from sheet metal or structural 3D profiles utilizing a carbon dioxide laser.
-Carbon dioxide lasers efficiently provide the highest power available so the metal cutting industry uses this type exclusively.
+Laser cutting service in the world of custom industrial fabrication refers to the making of metal parts whether from sheet metal or structural 3D profiles utilizing a carbon dioxide laser.
+Carbon dioxide lasers efficiently provide the highest power available so the metal-cutting industry uses this type exclusively.
 The beam of light produced from the laser is in the infrared portion of the light spectrum and as such is invisible to the naked eye.
 The effect it produces in the material to be cut however is very apparent.

 The beam heats the material to the melting point and then one of two things happens.
 In the case of mild steel, oxygen is used to burn through the material in the cutting area in much the same way as a traditional Oxygen Acetylene cutting torch would.
 Since the oxygen acts to increase the heat in the cutting area, Carbon Dioxide(CO2) laser cutters can always cut through a greater thickness of mild steel when compared to Stainless steel.
 In the case of cutting stainless steel at high pressure, Nitrogen is used to blow the melted material from the beam path.
 Nitrogen is necessary to keep the cut edge free from oxidation.

 Laser cutting has many advantages over traditional metal fabricating processes such as shearing and punching:

 - No additional tooling is required – The laser will cut any shape that is drawn by a designer and leave behind a perfect edge.
 Turret punches on the other hand leave an inconsistent edge when nibbling out a profile.

 - Holes smaller than the thickness of the material can be cut which gives a perfect finish to the part. – This is not possible with traditional punching.